The NAR 2025 Technology Survey and RPR February 2026 AI Adoption Survey provide the most current data on AI usage across the real estate industry:

 | Lead follow-up sequences | ~30% | Multi-touch drip content; highest ROI when integrated into CRM workflows |

 The most impactful applications connect ChatGPT output directly to agent workflows.
 Agents who know which channels their leads come from -- see real estate lead generation for a channel-by-channel breakdown -- can write far more targeted prompts.
 When ChatGPT-generated follow-up scripts feed into AI lead follow-up systems, conversion rates improve measurably.
+Agents who also apply structured email marketing strategies for real estate agents to their drip sequences see higher engagement across every stage of the nurture cycle.
 For a complete framework on how to build those sequences so they replace cold calling entirely, see the AI follow-up system that replaces cold calling.
 Blake Suddath, Director of Growth at Pemberton Real Estate, structures his SOI Intelligence System so that ChatGPT-generated content feeds directly into automated CRM sequences rather than sitting in a standalone chat window.
 This integration is what separates the 17% seeing significant results from the majority who are not.
 Agents who use ChatGPT only for content without automating follow-up are still grinding through the same manual process that drives 80% of agents out of the industry within 2 years -- the full math on why is in the blog post on why 90% of agents burn out on lead generation.

 The quality of ChatGPT output depends almost entirely on prompt structure.
 Agents who use vague prompts ("write me a listing description") get generic output.
 Agents who provide structured context get content they can publish with minimal editing.

 These prompt frameworks form the foundation of structured AI workflows.
 According to RPR research from February 2026, 68% of agents who use AI do so daily or several times per week, suggesting that prompt quality has become a recurring operational concern rather than a one-time learning exercise.
+The Blake Suddath analysis of why most agents type vague prompts and the four-part RICE structure (Role, Input, Constraint, Example) that fixes it is in the AI prompt library every real estate agent needs.
 For a complete library of ready-to-use prompts across every real estate task, see the best ChatGPT prompts for real estate agents.
 For a complete guide to building AI systems around these frameworks, see How Should Real Estate Agents Use AI in 2026.
 Agents who build prompt templates once and reuse them consistently are the ones most likely to see compound efficiency gains over time.

 | Feature | ChatGPT | Google Gemini | Microsoft Copilot |